c3333/cpp-docs.de-de/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="is_debug"></a><a name="is_debug"></a>is_debug

-Ruft einen booleschen Wert ab, der angibt, ob für das accelerator_view-Objekt der DEBUG-Layer für umfangreiche Fehlerberichte aktiviert ist.
+Ruft einen booleschen Wert ab, der angibt, ob für das accelerator_view Objekt die Debug-Ebene für eine umfangreiche Fehlerberichterstattung aktiviert ist.

 ### <a name="syntax"></a>Syntax